wyang737/MWGID/README.md

 # Setup

 To run the project, you need to have `Docker` and `Docker Compose` downloaded.
 After cloning the repo:
-- To build production, run `docker-compose build`
+- To build production, run `make build`
+- To build & run production, run `make build-prod`
+- To run production, run `make prod`
-- To run production, run `docker-compose up`
+- To run tests, run the production, then in a seperate terminal run `make test`

 # Overview
 SWE Project with Brian Guo, Nilesh Mukherji, Winston Yang for CS-4513